StatCan/cae-eac/docs/en/Geo.md

 <hr>

 ### Get Content
-We need to get the item from the DAaaS Geo Portal in order to use it in the Jupyter Notebook.
+We need to get the item from the DAS Geo Portal in order to use it in the Jupyter Notebook.
 This is done by providing the unique identification number of the item you want to use.
 Three examples are outlined below, all accessing the identical layer.
 ```python
 item1 = gis.content.get(my_content[5].id) #from searching your content above
 display(item1)